 The good news is that leaders from Iceland, Scotland and New Zealand - all women - have recently joined forces to prioritize a new agenda that focus on the well-being of citizens.

-The reality though is that what gets measured matters.
-What we count, quantify, measure and evaluate influences public policy, decision-making, and investment.
+The reality we all need to keep in mind is that what gets measured matters.
+What we count, quantify, measure, and evaluate influences public policy, decision-making, and investment.

-Historically we haven’t always measured that which matters most.
-As a result there’s a lack of a comprehensive instrument that tells us how well we are doing – never mind whether we’re getting better or worse.
+Historically we haven’t measured that which matters most.
+Although a number of comprehensive instruments are now emerging, there isn’t agreement on a comprehensive instrument that tells us how well we are doing – never mind whether we’re getting better or worse.

-Assassinated almost fifty years ago, Kennedy was a vocal opponent of the use of GDP because he didn’t see it as a measure of progress.
+Assassinated over fifty years ago, Kennedy was a vocal opponent of the use of GDP because he didn’t see it as a measure of progress.

 “The Gross National Product includes air pollution and advertising for cigarettes, and ambulances to clear our highways of carnage.